nautobot/nautobot/nautobot/docs/development/apps/api/platform-features/uniquely-identify-objects.md

 However, there are also some disadvantages to using natural keys:

 - **Complexity:** Using natural keys can make it more difficult to change the underlying data structure without breaking existing integrations.
 - **Performance:** Natural keys are not guaranteed to be indexed which can make lookups slower.
-Also, natural keys that use a combination of fields will require database joins to retrieve the object from the database.
+Also, natural keys that include fields from related objects will require database joins to retrieve the object from the database.

 In general, the decision of whether to use a primary key or a natural key depends on the specific requirements of the application.
 If uniqueness is critical, or if performance is a concern, a primary key may be the best choice.
 If human-readability is important, or if portability is a concern, a natural key may be the best choice.